How Much Does Landscaping Cost in 2025?

 Landscaping Maintenance Costs

-After the initial landscaping installation, you’ll need to take care of ongoing maintenance—or pay a professional to do it.
-This could mean hiring local lawn fertilization services and local lawn mowing teams or paying gardeners to take care of your flowers.
+After the initial landscaping installation, you’ll need to consider ongoing maintenance costs.
+This could mean hiring local lawn fertilization services and lawn mowing teams or paying gardeners to care for your flowers.
 Patios and pools require special maintenance each year.

 Depending on the type of work, you could spend as little as $25 a week to $1,000 per tree in need of trimming.
 Lawn mowing costs range from $50 to $200, while lawn fertilization costs run between $75 and $400.